Odogwua/digitalvoting/README.md

-_GrandVote Decentralized Blockchain Voting App_:
+_Digitalvoting Decentralized Blockchain Voting App_:
 This is a decentralized blockchain voting app built using Solidity and the Ethereum blockchain.
 The app allows voters to cast their votes securely and transparently without the need for intermediaries such as election officials or third-party vote counters.
 The app is built on the Ethereum blockchain, which ensures that the results of the election are immutable and tamper-proof.

 _Functios in the smart contact_: